 When planning your trip to Uganda, you won’t have to worry about extreme cold and hot seasons because this evergreen country enjoys tropical weather, which is perfect all year round, with temperatures between 16-28°C for most of the year.
 Being crossed by the Equator, its climate is mitigated by an altitude of 900 to 1800m.

 Natural Hotsprings Of Uganda

-Sempaya Hot springs: These are the icon of the Semuliki National Park.
+Sempaya Hot Springs: These are the icons of the Semuliki National Park.
 The springs boil at a temperature of 103oC, which is enough heat to hard boil an egg in less than ten minutes.

 Kitagata Hot Springs: This spring in the Sheema District has temperatures of 80oC.
 Water from the hot springs is believed to have healing properties that relieve people of muscular and joint pains.

 Uganda is one of the best-gifted countries in Africa with a diversity of foods that are embedded in its different ethnic tribes each with its staple food.
 In addition to traditional local foods in Uganda, Uganda has embraced a vast array of international cuisines.